The Federal Work Study (FWS) Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 Exceeding Federal Work Study Award Amount

 If the authorized Federal Work Study award amount is exceeded, the department or organization hiring the student is responsible for the amount which exceeds the award.
-Inactivation of a Federal Work Study student may be necessary for students who earn more than heir award.
+Inactivation of a Federal Work Study student will occur when the student has earned 90% of their award.
+If you are employed in an on-campus position, you will be automatically converted to a student worker unless your supervisor makes different arrangements with Student Employment.

 Students are responsible to their supervisors for punctual, regular, and efficient performance of job duties.
 Supervisors must be notified in advance of any time off or absence.

 You may hold more than one Federal Work Study job at a time.
 Please contact the Federal Work Study Office before attempting to find a second position.
-Also, no student can hold a Federal Work Study job and a non-Federal Work Study job within the University at the same time.
+Students working with America Reads or JumpStart cannot hold another position at the same time.

 To Stop Participating in the Federal Work Study Program